Fukaya category of Grassmannians: rectangles: Closed mirror symmetry for

+\ytableausetup{boxsize=0.2em} We will not need the full ring structure of $\QH(\Gr(k,n)$.
+If $\star$ denotes its product, it will suffice to mention that the product by $c_1(T\Gr(k,n))=n\sigma_{\ydiagram{1}}$, is determined by the \textit{quantum Pieri rule}:

-where the first term is the cup product and the second is a quantum correction.
-The classical part is a sum of Schubert classes obtained by adding one box to $d$ in all possible ways, while the quantum part is a single Schubert class with diagram $\hat{d}$ obtained by ereasing the full first row and the full first colum of $d$, or $0$ otherwise (i.e. if $d$ has less than $n-k$ boxes in first row or less than $k$ boxes in first column).
-See examples below, again with $k=2$ and $n=5$. \ytableausetup{boxsize=1em}
+The first term in this formula is the cup product, while the second is a quantum correction.
+The classical part $\sigma_{\ydiagram{1}}\cdot\sigma_d$ is a sum of Schubert classes obtained by adding one box to $d$ in all possible ways.
+The quantum part $\sigma_{\hat{d}}$ is a single Schubert class, with diagram $\hat{d}$ obtained by ereasing the full first row and the full first colum of $d$, or $0$ otherwise (i.e. if $d$ has less than $n-k$ boxes in first row or less than $k$ boxes in first column).